OzanEm/go-xox/README.md

 - **Matchmaking under one lock hold.** Popping two players and creating their game is a single critical section, so the same player cannot be paired twice and a disconnect cannot interleave mid-pairing.
-- **Stats recording happens after every lock is released** — persistence I/O never sits inside a critical section, and a failed stat write is logged rather than allowed to break gameplay.
+- **Stats recording happens after every lock is released on the move path** — when a game ends by a move, persistence I/O runs outside every critical section, and a failed stat write is logged rather than allowed to break gameplay.
+(Known simplification: the forfeit-on-disconnect path records while the hub lock is held; correct, but a slow write there would briefly stall other connections.)

 The suite runs clean under `go test -race ./...`, including an integration test that plays full games over real WebSocket connections.